Money for STEM Majors: Grants of up to $6000/year, to help students

 - Calculus Based STEM major for transfer (Please see the list below for a definition of STEM major)

-- At the Calculus 1 or Chemistry 130 level or higher in spring 2021
+- Passed Calculus 1 or Chemistry 130 level or higher before Fall 2022

 - Have unmet financial need